 The impressive garden decorations must be pretty unique, personalized and magical.
 A living garden structure is often that great choice for people who want to impress.
 It could be anything from a willow dome or lawn couch to fruit trees trained as archways and pergolas.
-If you have such a magical and interesting garden decoration, it will undoubtedly bring your garden to a new level.
+If you have such a magical and exciting garden decoration, it will undoubtedly bring your garden to a new level.

-Unlike garden decorations made from recycled items, they are artistic creations that can breath and grow.
+Unlike garden decorations made from recycled items, they are artistic creations that can breathe and grow.
 Creating a living garden decoration requires simple training methods such as espalier, cordon and pleaching.
 Then just look for plants that respond well to being pruned.

 Here are some living garden structures and decorations you can check out.
 Some of them come with great tutorials to help you: